Nanpantan-Scouts/nanpantan-scouts.github.io/_posts/2020-01-07-January-Fundraising-Update.md

 title: January Fundraising Update
 ---

-# Welcome to our January 2020 fund raising newsletter

 Firstly a “Thank You” to you all for your support in 2019.
 This means that we start 2020 with a total of £21,000 raised so far, towards the building of the new hut.
 The target is £250,000 and we hope to raise much of this during 2020 so please please please spare a few minutes to read this newsletter and support wherever you can.

 All support is appreciated, whether it be the donation of a raffle prize, baking a cake, helping out at an event or joining the fund-raising team.
 All help is very much appreciated.